clearclarencs/name-splitter/README.md

 Primarily for NeoRaffle program, takes email in first column of csv and attempts to extract the first and surname from it.

-All files should be in the same directory as tasks.csv, for neoraffle this is the General Settings folder
+Place exe or py in the same directory as tasks.csv, for neoraffle this is the General Settings folder

 tasks.csv: